 Research funds may only be used as direct costs for the specific purpose noted in the application.
 Scholarships and Fellowships are intended to support the researcher while they undertake thesis studies and post-doctoral research work respectively.

 Q5.
 DOES ARTHRITIS AUSTRALIA FUND RESEARCH OUTSIDE AUSTRALIA?

-In addition to the ARA Fellowship, Arthritis Australia offers one or more overseas awards.
+In addition to the ARA Fellowship, Arthritis Australia offers a number of overseas awards.

-For specifically funded overseas awards please refer to Grants on offer in 2021 for 2022
+For specifically funded overseas awards please refer to Our Grants page